django-stars/frontend-docs/docs/skeleton/checkAcess.md

 ]
 ```

 This is common example of authorisation flow, when if user is already loged-in he does not have permissions to visit login page, so that he will be redirected to `/dashboard`.
-And vice versa, not authorised user does not has permissions to your application.
+And vice versa, not authorised user doesn't has permissions to your internal application.

 ## ~~Define new access level~~